Why You Must Avoid Needy Objects

 KNOW YOUR STYLE

-In the editorials Subtle Style, Daily Uniform, Capsule Wardrobe, and Back to Basics (see listed below to explore these series) I discuss the importance of understanding your aesthetic and having go-to brands that work well with your style.
+In the editorials Subtle Style, Daily Uniform, Capsule Wardrobe, and Back to Basics I discuss the importance of understanding your aesthetic and having go-to brands that work well with your style.
 This is because needy objects tend to be items that fall outside of your normal purchasing habits leading to a major blind spot.

 I don’t want to encourage you to be close-minded.
 Experimentation and exploration is a very important part of self-expression and establishing and evolving your personal sense of style.
 The key here is that you should have some fundamental knowledge of your aesthetic so you can easily recognize when an item is too far off.